eea/pyfme/README.md

-# pyfme: Template Python repository
+# rn3: Template Python repository

 This repository serves as a template for creating a Python library